How to Select a Safety Shirt

 Understanding Materials for Safety Shirts

 Let’s start with the material type.
 The least expensive type of material is 50/50; part cotton and part polyester.
-Safety t-shirts are usually made from 50/50 material are just like the regular t-shirts that you currently own.
-Even Gildan’s Ultra Cotton and Heavy Cotton contains polyester which is necessary to hold the bright dyes that are used.
-We do offer a M.L.
-Kishigo 100% Cotton safety shirt for those that require cotton due to exposure to flame, but we do not recommend it for general safety wear due to cost.
-In a 50/50 shirt we offer Jerzees, Hanes, Gildan and others.
+Safety t-shirts are usually made from 50/50 material are the standard t-shirt you purchase from any store.
+Even Gildan’s Ultra Cotton and Heavy Cotton safety shirts contain polyester which is necessary to hold the bright dyes that are used.
+In terms of 50/50 safety shirts we offer top brands including Jerzees, Hanes, Gildan and others.
 Although cheap in price, they are of decent quality.

-The weight of the shirt should also be a consideration.
+The weight of the shirt should also be a consideration when shopping.
 Weight is measured in ounces by square yard.
 In the 50/50 shirts, the Gildan 2000 Heavy Cotton is 6.1 ounce and slightly heavier than the Jerzees Dry Power 50/50 at 5.6 ounce or the Gildan 5000 Heavy Cotton.
 In polyester, the Badger and Paragon are very light and thin compared to the Gildan Core Performance 42000 (which is highly recommended for a soft shirt).
-Weight is a personal preference and does not reflect quality.
+Weight is typically a personal preference and does not reflect quality.